vuralevren/altogic-auth-react/README.md

 ```

 ### Register Page
 In this page, we will show a form to sign up with email and password.
 We will use Altogic's altogic.auth.signUpWithEmail() function to log in.

+We will save session and user infos to state and storage if signUpWithEmail function return user.
+Then user will be redirected to profile page.

+If signUpWithEmail does not return user, it means user need to confirm email so we will show the success message.

 Replacing pages/sign-up.js with the following code:
 ```javascript